Open-World Skill Discovery from Unsegmented Demonstrations: Experiments and Analysis

-As introduced in \cref{subsec:loss,subsec:info}, the environment information and the skill boundary detection loss are important components for accurate segmentation of long videos.
-In this section, we explore the effectiveness of every component.
-So we compare the full SBD with sequential sampling (w/o loss and info), SBD w/ info only, and SBD w/ loss only.
-To evaluate the effectiveness of these configurations, we conducted an ablation study on the performance of four methods under GROOT.
+\paragraph{SBD Components} As introduced in \cref{subsec:loss,subsec:info}, the environment information and the skill boundary detection loss are important components for accurate segmentation of long videos.
+In this section, we explore the effectiveness of each component.
+We compare the full SBD with random splitting (w/o loss and info), SBD w/ info only, and SBD w/ loss only.
 The results are presented in \cref{tab:ablation result}.
-Our findings are as follows: (i) Using external information alone significantly improves performance, with an average increase of 36.1\% over the original agent. (ii) Using loss alone results in a better performance (an average increase of 5.0\%) compared to using external information alone, highlighting the effectiveness of the core component of our method.
+Our findings are as follows: (i) Using external information alone significantly improves performance, with a relative average increase of 35.5\% over the original agent. (ii) Using loss alone results in a better performance (a relative average increase of 5.1\%) compared to using external information alone, highlighting the effectiveness of the core component of our method.
 This demonstrates that our method achieves strong performance even without external information. (iii) Combining loss and external information yields the best overall performance.
-This combination outperforms the individual components in half of the tasks, suggesting that each component captures unique segmentation patterns that the other misses.
+This suggests that each component captures unique segmentation patterns that the other misses.

-We observe performance declines when employ both components in tasks \texttt{smelt food} and \texttt{collect seagrass}.
-This may be due to both components partitioning the trajectory at the same intervals but not at identical steps, leading to redundant splits and incorrect trajectory fragments.
+We observe performance declines when employing both components in tasks \texttt{use furnace} and \texttt{collect seagrass}.
+This may be due to both components splitting the trajectory at the same intervals but not identical steps, leading to redundant trajectory fragments.

+\paragraph{Hyperparameter sensitivity} GAP is an important hyperparameter of SBD.
+To verify the stability of our method, we also conduct an ablation study on different values of GAP.
+As shown in \cref{tab:ablation result}, our method is not sensitive to it (only 2.0\% relative average performance decline).

+\paragraph{Improved Baseline} A simple idea to improve random splitting is to follow a similar length distribution as SBD.
+We add this improved baseline to show that our method also catches features other than length distribution.
+As shown in \cref{tab:ablation result}, while a better length distribution can improve baseline performance (by 26.2\% relatively), our method still outperforms it (by 14.8\% relatively).